andrewrk/autodoc/README.md

 * implement view: functions that return types that end with `return struct`
 * function view: parameters
 * function view: render fn prototype each component separate rather than source rendering
-* categorize an alias such as `std.zig.Ast.NodeList` as a type
 * struct fields: render each component separate rather than via source rendering
 * add source view links, currently you have to use the keyboard shortcut
 * make the search box and nav bar stretch to fit the window